Photo by Brian Yurasits on Unsplash.

 {{how-plastic-becomes-microplastic-diagram}}

 These particles can leach into our water, air, food, and even our skin when present in the surrounding environment.
 These tiny invasive elements wreak havoc on our hormones, lungs, gut, brain function, and in more ways that still have not been fully researched.
+You can read more about microplastics on our article covering the topic.

 The term BPA - bisphenol A - is an industry chemical used to make some plastic since the 1950's.
 In recent years, many brands have advertised their products, specifically water bottle and kitchenware brands, as 'BPA-free', since studies have shown that this plastic chemical could affect the health of developing children, fertility, and cause irregular sexual functions for both men and women.
 Chemical and plastic industries have since then replaced BPA with other bisphenols such as BPS and BPF, but unfortunately these substitutions are proving to be just as bad for our endocrine systems, if not worse than BPA.

 In reality, it is best to limit or remove all plastic exposure from your daily routine.
-Even other plastics that are regarded as 'safe', such as silicone, a material commonly used for drinking straws, baby bottles, and kitchenware, have also found to leech plastics into liquids over time.
+Even other plastics that are regarded as 'safe', such as silicone, a material commonly used for drinking straws, baby bottles, and kitchenware, have also found to leach plastics into liquids over time.

 What are my alternatives to bottled water?